 From Let Down to Lifted Up

-Imagine the whirl of emotions you’d experience if in the midst of an emergency, you dialed 911, and the ambulance never showed up.
+Imagine the whirl of emotions you’d experience if, amid an emergency, you dialed 911, and the ambulance never showed up.
 How many times have we shouted, “Help me, Jesus!” and then felt as if He never came?

-Mary and Martha experienced a crises.
+Mary and Martha experienced a crisis.
 They needed crucial care and urgent help.
 They needed it and needed it NOW!

 They called for help.
-Who we call depends on the crises.
+Whom we call depends on the crises.
 When my mother was ill I called an ambulance.
 If she had been spiritually sick, I would have called the pastor, priest, or pastoral counselor.
-Sometimes we don’t know who to call.
+Sometimes we don’t know whom to call.
 Sometimes we don’t call anyone.
-Mary and Martha knew exactly who they needed to call; one who healed the sick, a friend, and confidant.
+Mary and Martha knew exactly who they needed to call; one who healed the sick, a friend, and a confidant.

 Have you experienced the pain of calling out to God and feeling as if he never showed up?
 What do you do?
 Where do you turn when that happens?